 Crew members rotate the role of Acting Skipper or Watch Leader, ensuring everyone logs the required 600 nautical mile qualifying passage in a position of responsibility.

-The RYA Yachtmaster Ocean assessment is a separate oral exam conducted by arrangement with an RYA Ocean examiner.
+The RYA Yachtmaster Ocean assessment is a separate oral exam arranged between you and an RYA Ocean examiner.
 Unlike your Yachtmaster Offshore exam, the Ocean exam is conducted with each candidate individually.

-The RYA examiner will require you to have completed a narrative of the passage along with the Sight reduction calculations you did, while on the passage, to fix your position using the Sextant.
+The RYA examiner will require you to have completed a narrative of the passage and the Sight reduction calculations you did while on the passage to fix your position using the Sextant.